-Hearing Officer: A single decision-maker given the authority to review and issue a determination in a Student conduct matter other than a matter involving charges where the possible educational outcome is suspension or expulsion.
-Student conduct matters involving possible educational outcomes of suspension or expulsion are determined by the University Conduct Board.
+Hearing Officer: A single decision-maker given the authority to review and issue a determination in a student conduct matter other than a matter involving charges where the possible educational outcome is suspension or expulsion.

-Investigator: An individual employed or appointed by the University to conduct an investigation in Student conduct matters.
+Investigator: An individual employed or appointed by the University to investigate student conduct matters.